 So, let’s quickly talk about the aforementioned accuracy brought up in the above paragraph, before we get to the meat and potatoes of this article.
 Over the years through my personal golf growth and talking with golf/teaching professionals one thing that has been consistently brought up is how we judge our game on the range.
 We tend to hit the ball on the range with less specificity in comparison to what we expect on the course.
 We hit the ball with great contact and maybe we were generally aiming down the middle which is where it generally lands, so we feel pretty good about that one, right?
 Well the problem is this is not how we judge our shots on the course.
 On the range we want to remember that when actually playing we are generally shooting to (somewhat) small areas on the course during our round, therefore we likely need to pay much closer attention to not only where we are aiming on the range, but also where our ball in ending in relation to that designated area.

-During our warm-up or practice sessions on the range we should be picking out specific flags, landmarks, or areas between two landmarks (simulating the fairway etc) to place our ball in order to practice more specific to the way we play.
+During our warm-up or exercises on the Minneapolis golf range we should be picking out specific flags, landmarks, or areas between two landmarks (simulating the fairway etc.) to place our ball in order to practice more specific to the way we play.
 Another great tip I have gathered through the years is to change your aiming point frequently during your session.
 We don’t want to hit 200 balls at the same flag because… well that’s not authentic to actual golf.
 While this is one simple tip, try this the next time you warm up for your round and you might be surprised how much more focused on your game you become.

 The video to the left that goes along with this article will walk you through a great drill that is perfect for a short warm up pre-round, a practice session, or for individuals who feel hip tightness or lack of mobility might be affecting their game.
 Hip mobility is really why this drill was created, but it has evolved to also be a great simulation of multiple shots you will be hitting on the golf course.
 In this drill you will be placing your feet in 6 different positions that will either simulate a golf shot on the course and/or challenge your hips and body to complete a good golf swing that may be more realistic to what you may encounter on the course.
 Below are the 6 positions and what they simulate.